richRemer/keepalive/README.md

 Change Log
 ----------
- * `3.0.0`: bump version to reflect introduction of a breaking change
+ * `3.0.0`: bump version to reflect introduction of breaking change in 2.1.0
  * `2.1.0`: --num option (WARNING: this was unintentionally a breaking change)
  * `2.0.1`: fix issues reopening log file
  * `2.0.0`: required args